pyca/cryptography/docs/hazmat/primitives/asymmetric/utils.rst

     :return bytes: The encoded point.

-    :raises TypeError: Raised when curve is not an :class:`EllipticCurve`.
+    :raises TypeError: Raised when curve is not an :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurve`.

 .. function:: decode_ec_point(key_length, data)

     .. versionadded:: 1.1

-    Decodes a byte string as described in _`SEC 1 v2.0` section 2.3.3 to the ``x`` and ``y`` integer values.
+    Decodes a byte string as described in `SEC 1 v2.0`_ section 2.3.3 to the ``x`` and ``y`` integer values.
 This function only supports uncompressed points.

-    :param curve: A :class:`EllipticCurve` provider.
+    :param curve: A
+        :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurve`
+        provider.

     :param bytes data: The serialized point byte string.